DucNg/DucNg.github.io/content/cv/_index.md

 _ReactJS, Javascript, MongoDB_

 Creation of a data extraction web user interface for flight data.
 Work in a Big Data environment.
-JavaScript optimisation on API request and big file download.
+JavaScript optimization on API request and big file download.

 ### Internship, fullstack developer in Go